livewire/livewire/docs/locked.md

 Livewire properties are able to modified freely on both the frontend and backend using utilities like `wire:model`.
-If you want to prevent a property — like a model ID — from being modified on the frontend, you can use Livewire's `#[Locked]` attribute.
+If you want to prevent a property—like a model ID—from being modified on the frontend, you can use Livewire's `#[Locked]` attribute.

 ## Basic usage